GunelMC/bank-tech-test/README.md

 ```
 ```
 As a customer,
-So I can save money,
+So I can keep my money safe,
 I want to deposit money into my account
 ```
 ```